BlockchainCommons/seedtool-cli/MANUAL.md

 $ seedtool --count 12 --in hex --out bip39 8a3796240f6a9606a577c887f2e5c83a
 seedtool: The --count option is not available for hex input.

-$ seedtool --count 5 --in bc32 6qla75j339vluqwzrhnvr6knngsd37tq
+$ seedtool --count 5 --in btwm leemmtdkbsimmtamonktsplnwzvwspftjsoyiejs
-seedtool: The --count option is not available for bc32 input.
+seedtool: The --count option is not available for Bytewords input.

 #
 # The seed you provide must conform to the output format constraints.